Welcome back to the Snowberry renovation. Today we’re talking about Snowberry’s interior paint colors.

 A word about home style and cohesion.
 For me, the exterior and interior of a house should bear some resemblance to one another.
 What I mean by that is the exterior theme and interior style should flow; should be cohesive … what you see on the exterior should offer some indication of what you’ll find inside.

 Snowberry is a 1950’s ranch style house with a little bit of Cape Cod flair.
 The cedar shake exterior is traditional in style therefore the interior is as well.
 For those who think tradition = boring.
 I beg to differ.
 We’re not talking Grandma’s house here.
 Snowberry is what I like to call modern cottage or modern traditional.
-Traditional, but with a modern twist.
+Traditional with a twist.
+A modern twist.

-Exterior and interior cohesion is a real bee in my bonnet and probably worthy of its own blog post, so … stay tuned.
+Exterior and interior cohesion is a real bee in my bonnet and worthy of its own blog post.

 Ok, with that said, let’s get to the paint colors.